gabrielfeo/YetAnotherNewsApp/README.md

 # Yet Another News App
+A simple Android news client for The Guardian, using the Guardian's [Open Platform](https://open-platform.theguardian.com/) API.
 Project #8 for the Udacity Android Basics nanodegree.
-A simple news client for The Guardian, using the Guardian's [Open Platform](https://open-platform.theguardian.com/) API.

 ### Screenshots
 ![All section]